s3722151/Basic-File-Encryption-Decryption/README.md

 4. Day 11-13: Add a user-friendly menu for interaction. o	Let users choose encryption or decryption, input shift key, etc.
 5. Day 14: Final testing and polish.

+Other NOTES
+src folder:

+src stands for source.
+It's where you put all your Java code (the classes and files you write).
+When you create a project, Eclipse automatically creates a src folder to organize your code.
+JRE System Library:

+JRE stands for Java Runtime Environment.
+It's a set of tools and libraries that Java needs to run your programs.
+The JRE System Library in Eclipse lets your project use these tools so you can run your Java code.
+It includes things like basic math functions, input/output handling, and more.